 communication skills; excellent proposal writing skills.
 Strong

-ability to prepare as well as understand complicated case
+ability to understand complicated case statements and articulate

-to work independently and responsibly.
-Ability to utilize effective
+as independently and responsibly.
+Ability to think strategically

-attention to detail.
-Ability to travel regionally.
-Flexibility with
+fundraising.
+Keen attention to detail.
+Ability to travel regionally

-weekend and evening hours for University special events, dinners,
+and nationally.
+Flexibility with weekend and evening hours for

 UNUSUAL WORK CONDITIONS: